 “Sure.
 Is Elvis’s ‘Mama” tribute to his mother okay for a hymn.”

 “You may know that our guitarist and my best friend Jace was killed by his abusive brother.
 I know he’s looking down on all us tonight.
-He wants to tell everyone here that if they’re being abused or know anyone who is, please talk with a responsible adult and stop the evil that killed him.”
+He wants to tell everyone here that if you’re being abused or know anyone who is, please talk with a responsible adult and stop the evil that killed him.”

-We sang slow and easy,
+We sing slow and easy,